Togo: LCT-01/Lomé

 Complaint

-In March 2015, a complaint was lodged with CAO by the Collectif des personnes victimes d’erosion côtière—a group of riverine settlers who claim to be negatively impacted by the construction of the project.
-The complainants alleged that the project is causing land erosion issues in their communities and that they were not consulted or informed about the project.
-Issues related to the project’s Environmental and Social Impact Assessment (ESIA) were also raised.
+In March 2015, CAO received a complaint submitted by Collectif des personnes victimes d’erosion côtière (Collective of persons victims of coastal erosion), a community association representing riverine settlers who claim to be negatively impacted by construction of the project.
+The complaint cites concerns about land erosion in their communities, lack of consultation or information about the project, and issues related to the project’s Environmental and Social Impact Assessment (ESIA).

 CAO Action